 Graduate Placement Report

-The Office of Career Services, in collaboration with academic departments, collects post-graduate plans from all Stevenson University students on an annual basis.
-The list of graduating students was obtained from the Office of Institutional Research and these numbers correspond with IPEDS data.
-The electronic survey, created using Survey Monkey, is launched one week before graduation.
-Career Services professional staff members were present at graduation rehearsal to promote the survey.
-Additionally, new graduates were sent the survey one, two, and three months after graduation.
-After that, professional staff and peer advisors from the Office of Career Services telephone students to personally obtain post-graduation information.
-This information is also retrieved from faculty.
-The complete survey for the 2014-2015 report closed six months after the end of May 2015.
+The Career Connection Center (formerly The Office of Career Services) collaborates with academic departments to collect post-graduate plans from all Stevenson University students on an annual basis.
+The list of graduating students is obtained from the Registrar’s Office and reports in Informer.
+The electronic survey, created using Microsoft Forms, is distributed by the registrar’s office.
+Additionally, new graduates are sent the link to the survey one, two, and three months after graduation.
+The survey is also sent to capstone faculty to be distributed in class; some faculty then send the hard-copy results to the Career Connection Center.
+The Career Connection Center also partners with other faculty to identify student outcomes.
+Professional staff and career peers from the Career Connection Center email and telephone students to personally obtain post-graduation information.
+This information is also retrieved from LinkedIn and Facebook profiles.
+The complete survey for the 2018-2019 report closed six months after the end of May 2019.

-The following questions are standard as part of the National Association of Colleges and Employers (NACE) First Destination Survey protocols.
+The following outcomes are standard as part of the National Association of Colleges and Employers (NACE) First Destination Survey protocols.

 Data by Percentage of Response

-Examining the data broadly, 85% of 2014-2015 Stevenson graduates were working, in the military, or involved with a service/volunteer program and 8% were going to graduate school or planning to enroll.
-Ninety three percent (93%) of Stevenson University graduates were working, going to graduate school or planning to enroll, working as a volunteer or with a service program, or in the US Military.
+Examining the data broadly, 80.9% of 2018-2019 Stevenson graduates were working, involved with a service/volunteer program, or in the military and 9.6% were going to graduate school or planning to enroll.
+Ninety and five tenths percent (90.5%) of Stevenson University graduates were working, going to graduate school or planning to enroll, working as a volunteer or with a service program, or in the military.

 Note: Graduating student surveys are conducted during the six months after graduation.
 Results are reported in the January-February timeframe for the previous academic year (example: 2018-19 results are reported from January 2019 - January 2020).